Bylaws of the U.S. Peace Council

-1. Eligibility: Individual Membership in the U.S. Peace Council shall be open to any person agreeing with the principles outlined in the Preamble of the USPC Bylaws, and who submits an application for membership to the national office of the U.S. Peace Council.
+1. Eligibility: Individual Membership in the U.S. Peace Council shall be open to any person agreeing with the principles outlined in the USPC Bylaws and who submits an application for membership to the national office of the U.S. Peace Council.
 Individual members shall be affiliated with Peace Council chapters where such chapters exist in their areas.

 Section II.
 Chapter Membership

-a) Shall have one (1) representative on the Advisory Board of the U.S. Peace Council.
-Chapter representatives to the Advisory Board shall be selected by the Chapter, in a manner prescribed by the Executive Board.
+A. Shall have one (1) representative on the National Board of the U.S. Peace Council.
+Chapter representatives to the National Board shall be selected by the Chapter, in a manner prescribed by the Executive Committee.

 3. Responsibilities of Chapters to Members: A Chapter is required to give prior notice to all members in good standing of regular Chapter meetings, and of the election procedure and schedule for any local office.
 A Chapter may not deny a member in good standing the right to attend, to speak, or to vote at regular Chapter meetings.

 5. Membership Dues and Fees: All individual membership dues collected by chapters are payable in full to the U.S. Peace Council’s national organization.
-A Chapter may establish additional voluntary fees or subscription costs, but a failure to pay these fees shall not constitute grounds to prevent a member in good standing from exercising any of the rights of membership specified in these Bylaws.
+A Chapter may establish additional voluntary contributions or subscription fees for the Chapter, but a failure to pay these contributions or subscription fees shall not constitute grounds to prevent a member in good standing from exercising any of the rights of membership specified in these Bylaws.

 Section III.
 Non-Chapter Organizational Affiliate Membership